-Audit Committee determine whether any action or response is necessary appropriate in respect of a communication, and it will take or direct such action as it deems appropriate.
+The Audit Committee determine whether any action or response is necessary appropriate in respect of a communication, and it will take or direct such action as it deems appropriate.
 Such action may include engaging external advisers, for which funding will available.
-The determinations made by the Audit Committee in respect of each communication and any further action taken will be

-Whistleblowing Policy (the "Policy").
-It provides that all complaints on accounting, internal accounting controls, auditing or financial reporting matters may be communicated to the General Counsel and Compliance Officer (the "Compliance Officer"), if such concerns involves the Compliance Officer, then the same may be communicated to the President.
-The said complaints are ultimately referred to the Audit Committee, which complaints may be on anonymous basis and which shall be placed in confidential files and will be retained for seven (7) years or for such longer the time as Audit Committee may deem necessary.
+The determinations made by the Audit Committee in respect of each communication and any further action taken will be recorded in the log maintained for such purpose by the Compliance Officer or a person designated by the if the Compliance Committee Officer is the subject of communication.
+These determinations may be recorded based on the standard categories established by the Audit Committee, which may such concerns involves the Compliance Officer, then the same may be communicated to the President.
+The said complaints are ultimately referred to the Audit Committee, which complaints may be on anonymous basis and which shall be placed in confidential files and will be retained for seven (7) years or for such longer as the time Audit Committee may deem necessary.
 If it is unclear whether communication involves accounting, auditing, internal accounting controls or financial reporting matters, the Compliance Officer shall likewise direct such communication to the Audit Committee, with a note to that effect.